 PAVING THE WAY

-In 2014, the first historic bodybuilding competition was hosted in Atlanta, GA, at the first annual FTM Fitness World Conference.
-IATBP was officially created in 2018 as a separate organization, and the P, for powerlifters, was added in 2019 to be more inclusive of the existing powerlifting meets.
+In 2014, the first historic bodybuilding competition was hosted in Atlanta, GA, at the first annual FTM Fitness World Conference, created by Neo Sandja.
+The IATB was officially created by Neo in 2018 as a separate organization from the conference.
+The P, for powerlifters, was added in 2019 to be more inclusive of the existing powerlifting meets.
+The IATBP, as of 2019, is a 501(c)3 (non-profit) organization.

 Our first non-binary athletes, one in bodybuilding in 2018 and one in powerlifting in 2019, paved the way for a new generation of non-binary and gender-nonconforming athletes to compete in these events.

 In fact, in a survey IATBP conducted in 2020, respondents indicated that a safe and equitable place to compete for non-binary and gender-nonconforming athletes was desperately needed.
-New divisions based on gender identity and gender expression have been added in both bodybuilding and powerlifting events for 2021 to reflect and respect the needs and wants of the community that the IATBP serves.
+New divisions based on gender identity and gender expression were added in both bodybuilding and powerlifting events in 2021 to reflect and respect the needs and wants of the community that the IATBP serves.

 Due to the COVID-19 pandemic, the 2020 competition and meet were temporarily replaced by the Inaugural Virtual Conference 2020: Voices in Trans Bodybuilding and Powerlifting.
 Presenters included transgender bodybuilder and powerlifter Janae Marie Kroc, transgender activist Aydian Dowling, powerlifter and transgender activist JayCee Cooper, and 2019 IATBP Overall Winner, bodybuilder Damien “Phoenix” Montoya.